jd1378/GuaranteedTaskRunner/README.md

 #### methods that you can override

+gets called:

-* `start` - when the task is executed for the **first** time
+* `start()` - when the task is executed for the **first** time
-* `restart` - when the task runs for the second time (or more) after failure. defaults to execute start if not overriden.
+* `restart()` - when the task runs for the second time (or more) after failure. defaults to execute start if not overriden.
-* `onFailure` - when task throws an error inside start or restart. does nothing by default.
+* `onFailure(err, removeTaskChain)` - when task throws an error inside start or restart. does nothing by default.
-* `onFinish` - when task finishes executing start or restart. does nothing by default. this method is for extra fancy work but there's no guarantee on this one.
+* `onFinish(execResult)` - when task finishes executing start or restart. does nothing by default. this method is for extra fancy work but there's no guarantee on this one. don't throw errors in this as it will mess up the logic.